The Ultimate Guide to Headless CMS

 APIs

-In layman’s terms, an API is the chain between your content—the database—and any device or platform displaying it—the client.
-Information about the API tends to be what developers covet the most in any headless CMS, and needless to say: the API has to be very good and flexible to impress.
+In layman’s terms, an API is the chain between your content (database) and any device or platform displaying it (client).
+Information about the API tends to be what developers covet the most in any headless CMS.
+Needless to say: the API has to be very good and flexible to impress.

 Let us take a look at some of the popular API technologies.